WileESpaghetti/go-uptimerobot-v2/README.md

   * [pkg] move all of the stuff out of the api package right now api.Error/Envelop causes circular references
   * when checking errors use the new Error.Is (100 go mistakes)
   * go:generate stringer - https://last9.io/blog/golang-stringer-tool/
-  * [tests] use strings.folds when comparing strings in unit tests
-  * [types] should monitor.KeywordCaseType be a boolean IsCaseSensitive instead?
   * [godoc] check for consistent formatting of fields in godoc
   * [godoc] add godoc for Request options
+  * [enum] zero values "unknown" or ""?
   * ensure zero values match what api zero values/defaults are
   * User friendly error messages: does it make more sense to move these to the command line client or some other higher level package?
   * uptimerobot python client uses the term "List separator" for the dashed numbers. should probably use that in code comments instead of other stuff (ex. listSeparatedValueFlag)
   * rename some of the GetMonitorRequest fields to make more semantic sense (ex.
 ResponseTimesLimit -> MaxResponseTimes, ResponseTimesAverage -> ResponseTimeAverageInterval?)
   * [Account] double check for missing attributes
   * [Monitor] add missing form structs
+  * [Monitor] maybe have some With* functions for response times that accept a duration and start date or some combo so you can express stuff like (WithPrevious(time.duration))
   * I don't like the CustomHttpStatus struct name
-  * just use lowercase version of structs instead of unencodable*
   * there might need to be some distinction/cleanup between api json serialization vs normal json serialization (ex.
 UptimeDuration 123-234-234 vs {"up": 123, "down": ...})
-  * consistent naming in tests (ex. want vs expected)
-  * definitely need to make sure we use pointers for some stuff that's optional especially for dates (ex. maintenance_window.status)
-  * maybe make a function for Maintenance window to get the next time.Time that it will be running
   * handle retry error headers
-  * GetMonitorsRequest Response times should accept time.Time and convert to unix time
+  * `GetMonitorsRequest` Response times should accept time.Time and convert to unix time
-  * add options to hide sensitive info like psp>password
+  * [api] add options to hide sensitive info like psp>password.
+This would kind of be nice as a struct field
-  * should url.URL be *url.URL?
+  * maybe have With* and Include* custom options based on data type
+  * use constant for version number in useragent
 * commands
-  * separate user agent for the command line client than the library usage
   * ensure we conform to common api client common usage patterns
   * find out how other command line clients handle pagination
   * zero values vs nils on flags